Belarusian vs Javanese

 Belarusian vs Javanese Difficulty

 The Belarusian vs Javanese difficulty level basically depends on the number of Belarusian Alphabets and Javanese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Belarusian and Javanese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Belarusian and Javanese, which language is harder to learn?
-Time required to learn Belarusian is Not Available while to learn Javanese time required is 36 weeks.
+Time required to learn Belarusian is 44 weeks while to learn Javanese time required is 36 weeks.